 In this article, we will analyze two such tools: Breville smart grinder and Rancilio Rocky grinder.
 We will take a look at what they are, how good they are at doing their jobs.
 We will also pitch one against another and see who the winner is and who gets ground, pun intended.

 The first thing we need to clarify is that if you use instant coffee then, well, ditch it altogether.
 It is a cheap knockoff of what real coffee is supposed to taste like.
-Instant coffee is great at giving you an instant caffeine boost but it quickly wears off, the crash is hard and the taste is no bueno.
+Instant coffee is great at giving you an instant caffeine boost but it quickly wears off, the crash is hard and the taste is no Bueno.
 Trust me, a real coffee will change your life and for the better.

 There are a lot of places around, including even some coffee shops that sell coffee beans.
 These coffee beans are available as whole or as pre-ground.
 But first, let us quickly take a look at different types of coffee beans.

 Broadly coffee beans can be divided into 4 types: Arabica, Robusta, Liberica, and Excelsa.
-Each of these coffee beans has their own unique flavor and aroma.
+Each of these coffee beans has its own unique flavor and aroma.
 While they can be had as you like them but some coffee beans work great as a certain type of coffee.

 Arabica is the most common coffee out there while Excelsa is the rarest of the coffee beans.
 Arabica has a fruity and sweeter taste, Robusta has a bit harsher tone to it and tastes more strong and bitter.
 Liberica coffee beans give a smoky and smooth taste with a hint of nut-like aftertaste while Excelsa has a unique, sour taste and works better as a blend with other coffee beans.
 Usually what you find is Arabica coffee as it forms about 60% of the world’s coffee production.

 The color of the coffee bean is a sure way to gauge how roasted the coffee beans are.
-Light-colored coffee beans are lightly roasted and therefore has a higher caffeine content and have a fruity aroma.
+Light-colored coffee beans are lightly roasted and therefore have a higher caffeine content and have a fruity aroma.
 They are best suited for espresso or black coffee.

-Dark roasts have less caffeine content and is dark in color almost black.
+Dark roasts have less caffeine content and are dark in color almost black.
 The oil deposited on it giving it a shiny appearance.
 This type of roast is best for a latte.
 Adding milk, cream or sugar just enhances the taste of these coffee beans.

 In between, there is a medium-light roast, medium roast, and medium-dark roast.
 These roasts are in between the dark roast and the light roasts in taste, coffee content, oil deposition, and appearance.
-The most preferred types of coffee beans is a medium roast.
+The most preferred type of coffee beans is a medium roast.
 It has a perfect balance of taste, appearance, aroma, and caffeine strength.

 All of these factors significantly contribute to the taste of your coffee.
 So depending on what kind and taste you like, you should opt for those types of coffee beans.
 You can buy pre-ground coffee if the taste of your coffee, as well as the money you spent in buying that pre-ground coffee, doesn’t matter to you.